Auri-Fex/Halcova/halcova/stories/04_the_warden_story_v3.md

 ## Part Four

-*Ten days earlier.
+*A couple weeks earlier.
 The tea house conversation with Àrnnav.*

 The Hand Quarter girl sat across from Vàscalìn with the particular stillness of someone who'd learned that movement attracted attention.
 Seventeen years old.
 Pattern-constrained.
 Carrying documents that could destroy half the wealthy families in Fonváros.